Quantum corrections to a finite temperature BIon

 \section{Conclusion}

-Quantum fluctuation is an important phenomenon while dealing with objects of very small length scales (close to the Planck length).
-It can be neglected while the object is large enough compared to the Planck scale, however, for small objects the quantum fluctuation become important.
-We analyze the quantum corrections for the BIonic systems.
-We also identify the critical points by including the correction terms over the standard thermodynamical quantities.
-Moreover, by analyzing the stability conditions, we show how relevant these fluctuation are in the given context.
-As it turns out that the quantum fluctuation highly affects the critical points and, thus, the stability of the system.
-The stability is increased under certain relevant conditions, for instance, when the throat is smaller, the inclusion of fluctuation effects increases the stability.
-Our analysis explicitly shows how the quantum fluctuation terms dominate with the decrease of the radius.
-As for instance, Fig.\,\ref{fig5}(b) tells that while we increase the radius $\sigma_0$, the correction term slowly vanishes and the result merges with that of the uncorrected one.
+Quantum fluctuations are important when dealing with objects of very small length scales.
+They can be neglected when the object is large compared to the Planck scale, but for small objects, the quantum fluctuation become important.
+Now at Planck scale the background spacetime breaks down, and it is difficult to analyze this system.
+However, there is a stage before such a total breakdown, when the quantum fluctuations can be not be neglected, but can be analyzed as perturbations around a fixed spacetime.
+This corresponds to analyzing thermal fluctuations around equilibrium for a black hole.
+We analyze the quantum corrections for the BIonic systems using such fluctuations around equilibrium.
+We explicitly include the correction terms produced by such thermal fluctuations.
+We also analyze the behavior of system at the critical points, after including these correction terms.
+Moreover, we demonstrate that these correction terms are important by analyzing the stability conditions for this system.
+In fact, we can demonstrate numerically that these quantum fluctuation affects the critical points, thus affecting the stability of the system.
+The stability increases under certain conditions.
+For instance, when the throat is smaller, the inclusion of fluctuations increases the stability.
+Our analysis explicitly shows how the quantum fluctuation terms become important, with the decrease of the radius.
+In Fig. \ref{fig5}(b), we observe that increasing the radius $\sigma_0$, the correction term slowly vanishes, and the corrected result become identical with the uncorrected one.
 Apart from the stability analysis, we have computed the corrections to the internal energy and specific heat due to the quantum fluctuation.
-We have also demonstrated the change of the behavior of the corrected system with the temperature.
+We confirmed that the first order phase transition occurs in this system, by analyzing the free energy.
+We have also analyzed the change in the behavior of the corrected system with the temperature.